harith489/Simple-chat-bot/README.md

 # Simple-chat-bot

-A customer support chatbot to gives detail about the shop.\n Can look at chat.png for example
+A customer support chatbot to gives detail about the shop.

+Can look at chat.png for example